davidikin45/Microservices/README.md

 * Repository’s lifetime should usually be set as scoped (InstancePerLifetimeScope in Autofac).
 It could also be transient (InstancePerDependency in Autofac), but your service will be more efficient in regards memory when using the scoped lifetime.
 * The Repository pattern allows you to easily test your application with unit tests.
 Remember that unit tests only test your code, not infrastructure, so the repository abstractions make it easier to achieve that goal.
 * it's recommended that you define and place the repository interfaces in the domain model layer so the application layer, such as your Web API microservice, doesn't depend directly on the infrastructure layer where you've implemented the actual repository classes.
 By doing this and using Dependency Injection in the controllers of your Web API, you can implement mock repositories that return fake data instead of data from the database.
 This decoupled approach allows you to create and run unit tests that focus the logic of your application without requiring connectivity to the database.
+* Eventual-Consistency rather than ACID
+* Function First Design approach over Data first to prevent just CRUD
+* Avoid shared databases.
+Use events instead and allow other microservices to store data locally.
+Push better than Pull.

 ![alt text](img/microservice-data.jpg "Microservice Data")